ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ![](./images/tutSpaceShooter_03.png)

-Press "Save" and move to the next graphic asset — "LaserRed".
+Press "Save" and move to the next texture — "LaserRed".
 As with the ship, let's set its axis to center by clicking "Image's Center".
 Then, select a **Circle** collision shape right beneath this button.
 Now a yellow collision shape is drawn as a circle.

-The next graphic asset, `Laser_Blue`, should be centered too, and since the collision shape should cover all the image, we can click the "Fill" button to automate it.
+The next texture, `Laser_Blue`, should be centered too, and since the collision shape should cover all the image, we can click the "Fill" button to automate it.

 ![](./images/tutSpaceShooter_04.png)